by Wendy Irvine

 Parents will love a stay at the Omni for the elegance and location.
 The sumptuous lobby, laden with long stem roses, sits beneath six beautiful chandeliers.
-Kids, if they're anything like my two boys, will always refer to the Omni as "that pretty hotel that gave me a flashlight." less

 Our Editor Loves

-- Easy walk to the National Zoo and very near the National Cathedral
+- Easy walk to the National Zoo

 - Resort-like outdoor pool